dwyl/contributing/README.md

 ## Forking Repositories into dwyl
-Generally, forking a repository _into the dwyl organisation_ is **not required** or recommended without good reason as forks carry an additional maintenance burden and are have issues _disabled_ by default (voiding our contributing process).
+Generally, forking a repository _into the dwyl organisation_ is **not required** or recommended without good reason as forks carry an additional maintenance burden and have issues _disabled_ by default (voiding our contributing process).
 The _only_ reason to do so is if you're planning to fix an issue in the original repo and **send a patch/PR back up-stream** to that original repo.